 - Skill Assessment

 This is not an exhaustive list.

 - PAYMENT METHOD AND STRUCTURE

-Fees listed under ‘Other Charges’ are not included in the quoted fee for service and must be paid on request.
+Fees listed under ‘Other Charges’ are not included in any quoted fee for service and must be paid on request.

 The Agent will hold all fees paid in advance in the Client’s Trust Account.

-After the Agent has completed each block of work outlined above and issued an invoice which sets out each service performed and the fee for each service, the Agent will be entitled to withdraw the fees relating to that block from the Client’s Trust Account.
+After the Agent has completed each block of work outlined and has issued an invoice which sets out each service performed, and the fee for each service, the Agent will be entitled to withdraw the fees relating to that block from the Client’s Trust Account.

 If you pay for your fees by credit card, a surcharge will apply.
 The DHA current surcharge rates is currently Visa and MasterCard* – 1.4%, PayPal — 1.01%, and our fees by credit card incur 2.2%.